cdoremus/deno-blog/posts/Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

 above.
 There are over two dozen test files for you to peruse in those three repos.

-That are also examples in the
+There are also examples in the [`fresh-testing-library` repo](https://github.com/uki00a/fresh-testing-library).
-[`fresh-testing-library` repo](https://github.com/uki00a/fresh-testing-library).
 Check out the `components.test.tsx`, `server.test.tsx` and `routes.test.tsx`
 files used to test code in the `demo` folder.